ConnectedLib/connectedlib10/modules/partnerships/section-1-0.md

 <hr/>

-<a href="#1" name="fn1">[1]</a> Braun, Linda W., Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke.
-“The Future of Library Services for and with Teens: A Call to Action.”
-Chicago, IL: YALSA, 2014, 8.
+<a href="#1" name="fn1">1</a>: _The Future of Library Services for and with Teens: A Call to Action_, p8.
+By Linda W. Braun, Maureen L. Hartman, Sandra Hughes-Hassell, Kafi Kumasi, and Beth Yoke.
+YALSA, 2014.

-<a name="fn2" href="#2">[2]</a> Hoffman, Kelly M., Mega Subramaniam, Saba Kawas, Ligaya Scaff, and Katie Davis.
-“Connected Libraries: Surveying the Current Landscape and Charting the Path to the Future.”
-College Park, MD: University of Maryland, College Park, and Seattle, WA: University of Washington, 2016. http://connectedlib.ischool.uw.edu/connected-learning-in-libraries.
+<a name="fn2" href="#2">2</a>: [_Connected Libraries: Surveying the Current Landscape and Charting the Path to the Future_ ](http://connectedlib.ischool.uw.edu/connected-learning-in-libraries) By Kelly M. Hoffman, Mega Subramaniam, Saba Kawas, Ligaya Scaff, and Katie Davis.
+University of Maryland, College Park/University of Washington, 2016.

-<a name="fn3" href="#3">[3]</a> Ching, Dixie, Rafi Santo, Chris Hoadley, and Kylie Peppler.
-“On-Ramps, Lane Changes, Detours and Destinations: Building Connected Learning Pathways in Hive NYC through Brokering Future Learning Opportunities.”
-Hive Research Lab, 2015. https://hiveresearchlab.org/2015/04/13/on-ramps-lane-changes-detours-and-destinations-new-community-developed-white-paper-on-supporting-pathways-through-brokering/.
+<a name="fn3" href="#3">3</a>: [_On-Ramps, Lane Changes, Detours and Destinations: Building Connected Learning Pathways in Hive NYC through Brokering Future Learning Opportunities_](https://hiveresearchlab.org/2015/04/13/on-ramps-lane-changes-detours-and-destinations-new-community-developed-white-paper-on-supporting-pathways-through-brokering/).
+By Dixie Ching, Rafi Santo, Chris Hoadley, and Kylie Peppler.
+Hive Research Lab, 2015.